WebReflection/uhtml/DOCUMENTATION.md

 `);
 ```

 #### How Does The Parsing Work ?

-This part is extremely technical and likely irrelevant for a getting started page, but if you are curious to understand what happens behind the scene,you can find all steps in here.
+This part is extremely technical and likely irrelevant for a getting started page, but if you are curious to understand what happens behind the scene, you can find all steps in here.

 <details>
   <summary><strong>Internal Parsing Steps</strong></summary>